Get Started with Gatey

 Step 3: Build an Edit Profile Page

-1. Create the page: Go to Pages → Add New, set the title to Edit Profile and keep the slug /edit-profile (or choose your own).
+1. Create the page: Go to Pages → Add New, set the title to Edit Profile and set the slug to /profile (or choose your own).

 2. First row – email address: Insert a WPSuite · Gatey → Account Attribute block.
 In its inspector set Attribute to email.
 Style it as a